-With this program, you are moving at your own pace, according to your schedule, and at your convenience.
+With this program, you are moving at your own pace, according to your schedule, and at your own schedules and convenience.

 You might not be able to access a tutor all the time, but the lessons are impressive, and you would be able to handle most of it on your own.

 I think the prices are quite reasonable for the awesome services and guarantees they offer.

 Although some Princeton Review SAT reviews and comments online do not agree with me when it comes to that, I still stand on my viewpoint.

 I believe people will pay for value, and the Princeton Review provides that value.
 Yes, there are cheaper methods online, but good luck with that.

 If paying top dollar would assure you of a score in the high percentile, then I see no reason why you should be frugal.

 For more clarification, this video lesson is a detailed explanation of the Princeton Review SAT cost:

 |SAT 1400+||● 36 hours of live classroom instructions

 ● Up to 4 scheduled simulated practice tests